diegoferra5/MMMdemo/README.md

-# Heineken Data Science Project 🍺
+# Data Science Project MMM

 This project analyzes sales and marketing performance for Heineken using Python and data science tools.